-In a food processor or high-powered blender, pulse all of ingredients together until combined.
-The texture should be sticky and able to hold together if you pinch between your fingers.
+Mix ingredients in a food processor: In a food processor pulse all of the ingredients together until combined.
+The mixture should be able to hold when squeezed together.
 Add additional maple syrup if more moisture is needed.

-Keep stored in refrigerator or freezer in sealed container.
+Keep the protein balls stored in the refrigerator in an airtight container.